-3.1.10.3.
+- 3.1.11.3.
 The Permittee shall promptly submit to the EPA a written report of any deviations of permit requirements, a description of the probable cause of such deviations, and any corrective actions or preventative measures taken.

-A "prompt" deviation report is one that is post marked or submitted via electronic mail to r8AirReportEnforcement@epa.gov as follows:

-- 3.1.10.3.1.
-Within 30 days from the discovery of any deviation of the emission limits or operational limits that is left un-corrected for more than 5 days after discovering the deviation; and - 3.1.10.3.2.
-By April 1st for the discovery of a deviation of recordkeeping or other permit conditions during the preceding calendar year that do not affect the Permittee's ability to meet the emission limits. - 3.1.10.4.
-The Permittee shall submit a written report for any required performance test to the EPA Regional Office within 60 days after completing the tests. - 3.1.10.5.
-The Permittee shall submit any record or report required by this permit upon EPA request. - 3.2.
+A "prompt" deviation report is one that is post marked or submitted electronically via CDX/CEDRI as follows: - 3.1.11.3.1.
+Within 30 days from the discovery of any deviation of conditions in this permit (#SMNSR-SU-000010-2020.001B) that would cause the Permittee to exceed the NOx, CO, VOC, or CH2O emissions limits or operational limits in this permit (#SMNSR-SU-000010-2020.001B) if left un-corrected for more than 5 days after discovering the deviation; and - 3.1.11.3.2.
+By April 1st or October 1st, for the discovery of a deviation of recordkeeping or other permit conditions during the preceding reporting period that do not affect the Permittee's ability to meet the emission limits. - 3.1.11.4.
+The Permittee shall submit a written report for any required performance test to the EPA Regional Office within 60 days after completing the tests. - 3.1.11.5.
+The Permittee shall submit any record or report required by this permit (#SMNSR-SU-000010-2020.001B) upon EPA request. - 3.2.
 Minor New Source Review Permit Requirements [MNSR-SU-000010-2014.002] Arkansas Loop and Simpson Treating Plants are subject to the requirements of permit #MNSR-SU-000010-2014.002.
 Notwithstanding conditions in this permit, the permittee must comply with all requirements of permit #MNSR-SU-000010-2014.002.